TITLE 6 PRIMARY AND SECONDARY EDUCATION

 and 35:1 for a speech-language pathologist for special education services or

-speech-only services which properly-licensed special
+speech-only services which properly licensed special education teachers or

-disabilities whose IEPs require a moderate amount of special education.
-(A
+require a moderate amount of special education.
+(A moderate amount of special

-moderate amount of special education services shall be less than 50 percent of
+education services shall be less than fifty percent of the school day.)

 (3) The

-student/staff caseload shall not exceed 15:1 for special education services in which
+student/staff caseload shall not exceed 15:1 for special education services in

-portion of the school day as appropriate to implement the plan.
+for a portion of the school day as appropriate to implement the plan.
 (An extensive amount of special education

 (4) The